Call now: 252-767-6166

 Now that we understand the CBO parameters, let's look at how we can help the CBO make good execution-plan decisions by providing the CBO with information about our schema.

-The WISE tool is the easiest way to analyze Oracle performance and WISE allows you to spot hidden performance trends.
+The Ion tool is the easiest way to analyze Oracle performance and Ion allows you to spot hidden performance trends.

 Oracle performance tuning software